DHRUVRastogi-123/Tomato_Early_Blight_Project_2025/Quick_Start.md

 ## What You Have

-I've created **4 comprehensive guides** to help you deliver an outstanding presentation tomorrow:

 ### 1. **Presentation_Guide.md** (Main Resource)
 - **26 complete slides** with structure, speaker script, and image recommendations
 - Covers Introduction → Conclusion